-[#] As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

-- + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+- ~ Various products registered in Australia refer to label. - + Specific products only registered for use in Australia. - \ Measured as methyl bromide arising from methyl bromide fumigation. - Listed as Aluminium phosphide use, residue definition hydrogen phosphide.